willpuckett/Swoon/README.md

 more of a skin.
 Print and place the pcb directly in it.

 > [!TIP]
-> Polymaker TPU seems to work well.
-It seems to like to print slow and
+> Polymaker TPU works well.
+It seems to like to print slow and cool—leave the
-> cool—leave the door open.
+> door open.

 TPU is relatively non-slip, and it absorbs and distributes the force of typing very nicely, so no bumpons needed which further reduces height.